 What is a photography cheat sheet and why bother with Manual Photography?

-A photography cheat sheet is a visual way of showing how your camera setting affect your images.
+A photography cheat sheet is a visual way of showing how your camera settings affect your images.

 What is Manual Mode Anyway?

 Manual Mode is a setting on your camera that allows you to have full creative control over your camera including full control over adjusting the exposure of your image using; Aperture, Shutter Speed and ISO.
 The benefits of shooting in manual mode are that you have full control over the exposure, the depth of field, and the colour adjustments required to take that perfect shot!

 Photography Cheat Sheet from Adventure Art Photographer

 Shutter speed is referring to how long the shutter of the camera is open for.
 The longer the shutter stays open the more light is let in and therefore the brighter your image will be.
 The quicker the shutter opens and then closes the darker your image will be.